Chinese costumes include hair ornament, jewelry, pendant, and outfit, together they show a person’s social status, age, occupation, and religion.

 Patterns and Meanings of Chinese Costumes

-Around 2000 to 3000 years ago, the Book of Documents (Shang Shu) clearly noted 12 patterns that were used for Chinese traditional dress of royals and nobles.
+Around 2000 to 3000 years ago, the Book of Documents (Shang Shu) clearly noted 12 patterns that were used for the Chinese traditional dress of royals and nobles.

-Colors and positions of those pattens changed slightly in different dynasties, however, the content and essence of them were well applied and preserved in millennium years of Chinese history.
+The colors and positions of those pattens changed slightly in different dynasties, however, the content and essence of them were well applied and preserved in millennium years of Chinese history.

 Star (Xing Cheng)